milonmaze/privacy-terms-observatory/www.researchgate.net/terms-of-service.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds. www.researchgate.net needs to review the security of your connection before proceeding.
-Ray ID: 820dadef0e6e9e59
+Ray ID: 84fb839069eb9450
 Performance & security by Cloudflare